-To capture an image of the entire display, open an Instrument submenu and simply select Take Screenshot.
+To capture an image of the entire display, open the Instrument Options menu and simply select Take Screenshot.
 The image is saved to the SSD as a portable network graphic (.PNG) format file.
 Alternatively, connect a USB keyboard to the unit and press [Shift] + [PrtScn] to capture the display.
 You can retrieve your saved screenshots, in PNG format, from the SSD using the USB File Manager or a remote connection method, as required.
-For more information on retrieving the file from the unit, see the section
+For more information on retrieving the file from the unit, see the section "Managing Files with the USB File Manager" on page 3-19.